Stirling Griff: Australian Senate (2016–2022)

 Griff was elected to the Australian Senate at the 2016 federal election, taking his place from September 2016.
-He was made Deputy Leader of Nick Xenophon Team in August 2016.
+He was made Deputy Leader of the Nick Xenophon Team in August 2016.
 In his first speech, Griff called for the public ownership of electricity, water, gas and broadband utilities.

 He is reported to be a "strong advocate for emissions reductions".

-Griff brokered an ACCC inquiry into digital platforms such as Facebook and Google as a condition of his former party supporting the Turnbull governments media reforms.
+Griff brokered an ACCC inquiry into digital platforms such as Facebook and Google as a condition of his former party supporting the Turnbull government's media reforms.

-During his first term he supported same-sex marriage.
-He also provided support for a ban of "preferred" providers of medical and dental services, as well as the disclosure of doctors fees online by the government so that patients can better identify lower-cost services.
+During his first term, he supported same-sex marriage.

+He also provided support for a ban on health funds paying lower rebates for doctors or dentists who weren't on a 'preferred' list, as well as the disclosure of doctors fees online by the government so that patients can better identify lower-cost services.